Customer Churn: What Is It and How to Reduce It?

 The good news is that most of the reasons customers decide to stop shopping at your store can be addressed.
 Avoidable churn refers to the customer churn rate that can be avoided by fixing those issues.

-💡 One way to combat avoidable churn is to improve your customer’s shopping with you.
+One way to combat avoidable churn is to improve your customers’ shopping experience with you.
 This can mean offering frequent discounts or coupon codes, improving your customer service, and constantly monitoring the quality of your products.

 Voluntary Churn